mightily/slack-digitalocean-genai-agent/README.md

 <a name="byo-llm"></a>
 #### `ai/providers`
-This module contains classes for communicating with different API providers, such as [Anthropic](https://www.anthropic.com/), [OpenAI](https://openai.com/), and [Vertex AI](cloud.google.com/vertex-ai).
+This module contains classes for communicating with different API providers, such as [Anthropic](https://www.anthropic.com/), [OpenAI](https://openai.com/), [Vertex AI](cloud.google.com/vertex-ai), and GenAI (custom OpenAI-compatible API).
 To add your own LLM, create a new class for it using the `base_api.py` as an example, then update `ai/providers/__init__.py` to include and utilize your new class for API communication.

 * `__init__.py`:
 This file contains utility functions for handling responses from the provider APIs and retrieving available providers.